eway-crm/triggers/README.md

 * **SqlDbType**
 Type of the input parameter of the executable and the database column as well.
 * **Value**
 Static value provided to the executable instead of the SourceName.
-This could be a static value, [SQL command](#SQL-Queries) , or one of our [system variables](#System-Variables).
+This can be a static value, [SQL command](#SQL-Queries) or one of our [system variables](#System-Variables).
 * **UsePreviousValue**
 True to provide previous value to the executable instead of value provided by the client.
  * **UseCurrentFolder**